 Option 2: directly from WordPress

-There is an easier way to send your child theme folder to your server: you can do this directly from the administration of your WordPress site as follows:
+There is an easier way to upload your child theme folder to your server: you can do it directly from the administration of your WordPress site as follows:

-Go to the tab Appearance > Theme > Add > Put a theme online > Browse then choose the child theme for Divi you just created.
+Go to the Appearance > Theme > Add > Bring theme online > Browse > tab and choose the child theme for Divi that you just created.

-Be careful, this is the .zip file you need to send.
-The one that was compressed.
+Please note that this is the .zip file that you must send.
+The one that has been compressed.

-Once imported, enable it without deleting the parent theme.
+Once imported, activate it without removing the parent theme.